freeradical13/freeradical13.github.io/index.md

 #### Golgi Apparatus

-The [golgi apparatus][] is a stack of membrane-enclosed sacs called cisternae.
+The [golgi apparatus][] is a stack of membrane-enclosed sacs called [cisternae][].
 Stacks closer to the ER are called the cis cisternae, and stacks closer to the cell membrane are called trans cisternae.
-When the ER synthesizes a protein, it's placed in a containing vesicle which bulges on the outside of the ER.
+When the ER synthesizes a protein, it's placed in a [transport vesicle][] which exits from the outside of the ER.
 These vesicles pass to and fuse with the cis cisternae.
 The cis cisternae then modifies and repackages the proteins and passes them on through the next layers of the golgi apparatus.
 Once the protein reaches the trans cisternae, proteins are sorted for their final destination.

 #### Lysosomes